Discseel Procedure in Irving, TX

 Of Patients Who Previously Had A Failed Spinal Surgery Get Relief From A Spinal Fusion3

-How Discseel® Procedure Treats Low Back Symptoms
+How the Discseel® Procedure Treats Low Back Symptoms

 The Discseel® Procedure is a revolutionary, minimally-invasive procedure to treat chronic back pain resulting from damaged or torn spinal discs.
 An FDA-approved, 100% natural biologic called Fibrin is injected into the disc, which seals the tears and stimulates the body to begin healing.
 The Discseel® Procedure is a true alternative to a spinal fusion.